pchen-csu/htl-assessment/README.md

   - A300.CWTOWER calculates the cooling water flows and associated pumping requirements for water cooling in A100.
 Cooling tower fan circulation power is assumed negligible.
     - There is a CTWRCHEM calculator block commonly found in other National Renewable Energy Laboratory (NREL) process models.
 For more information, see the files in https://www.nrel.gov/extranet/biorefinery/aspen-models/

+Running the simulation:
+- Press the reset button (or Shift + F5) in the top taskbar to purge previous results.
+- Press the run button (or F5) to run the simulation.
+Ensure that new outputs show up in the flowsheet and check for warning / error messages through the 'Check Status' button at the bottom left corner of the window.
+  - Warnings will always show up due to elemental balance disparities.
+However, these are accounted for separately in the FEED calculator.
+  - If new results do not show up in the flowsheet, it is likely that the simulation was forced to stop.
+Check for errors in the history file (taskbar button or Ctrl + Alt + H).

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------